JustSomeGuest/CoreUI/README.md

 Made by **JustSomeGuest**.

 Just me.
 No team, no other devs, no giant credits list.
-I can do it myself
+I can do it myself.
+Yes I'm making fun of dev teams.
+Because just do it by yourself.